opendocsg/slw-judgments-backfill/2014_SGHC_191/report.md

 **_Were the statements relating to matters of public interest?_**

-89     What constitutes public interest is wide and includes any matter affecting people at large so that they may be legitimately interested in what is going on or how they might be affected: _Aaron Anne Joseph and others v Cheong Yip Seng and others_ [1996] 1 SLR(R) 258 (“ _Aaron Anne Joseph_ ”) at [75].
+89     What constitutes public interest is wide and includes any matter affecting people at large so that they may be legitimately interested in what is going on or how they might be affected: _Aaron Anne Joseph and others v Cheong Yip Seng and others_ <span class="citation">[1996] 1 SLR(R) 258</span> (“ _Aaron Anne Joseph_ ”) at [75].
 The term “public interest” has been read widely by Denning MR in _London Artists Ltd v Littler Grade Organisation Ltd_ [1969] 2 QB 375 at 391 when he held that:

  There is no definition in the books as to what is a matter of public interest.
 All we are given is a list of examples, coupled with the statement that it is for the judge and not for the jury.
 I would not myself confine it within narrow limits.